Short-term incoming (occasional) students

 - Committed to taking the full academic course load at Surrey, which will be credited as part of your degree at your home institution (equivalent to 30 ECTS credits - generally 4 modules - per semester)

-- Able to attend for the full semester including exams (Nursing has its own dates) - for further information, see exchange/study abroad semester dates
+- Able to attend for the full semester including exams - for further information, see exchange/study abroad semester dates

-If you are interested in nursing, please contact the Global Engagement Office for further information, as there is a special programme and fees available.
+If you are interested in nursing, please contact the International Engagement Office for further information, as there is a special programme and fees available, and different academic dates.

 The application process consists of three stages: